South America Paper Packaging Market Size and Share

 Pulp and Starch Price Volatility

 Spot hardwood pulp settled near USD 545 per tonne in January 2025 as new capacity outpaced demand, compressing integrated paperboard spreads to 18-month lows.
 Exchange-rate swings erased USD 208 million of Suzano’s Q4 2024 earnings despite operational efficiency gains, underscoring the profit-sensitivity of Brazilian producers to currency shocks.
-Hardwood-softwood price spreads at historical 35% widen differentiation risk: should pine inventories tighten, Latin mills may struggle to blend furnish cost-effectively for high-performance grades.
+Hardwood-softwood price spreads are at a historical 35% widening differentiation risk.
+Should pine inventories tighten, South American mills may struggle to blend furnish cost-effectively for high-performance grades.
 Starch input costs climbed 12% YoY on El Niño-driven corn yield losses, prompting corrugators to trial cassava-based adhesives whose performance window remains narrow under Amazonian humidity.
 Price-risk mitigation through multi-year supply contracts locks mills into fixed margins that could erode if pulp oversupply persists longer than expected in the South America paper packaging market.

 Competition from Flexible Plastics

-Recycled PET holds 56.4% reclamation rates in Brazil and is climbing following bottle-to-bottle approvals, allowing soft-drink fillers to promote loop-ready plastics as a greener option versus virgin paperboard multipacks.
+Recycled PET achieves 56.4% reclamation rates in Brazil and is on the rise following the approval of bottle-to-bottle recycling, enabling soft-drink fillers to promote loop-ready plastics as a greener alternative to virgin paperboard multipacks.
 High-barrier pouches continue to outperform paper in moisture-sensitive coffee and powdered-milk lines, where foil-laminate OTR levels under 1 cc/m²/d exceed what paper plus dispersion coatings can achieve.
-Advances in compostable PLA/PBAT blends promise 40% lower life-cycle carbon than Kraft board yet offer similar grease resistance, luring foodservice chains to delay an outright fiber switch.
-Plastic-lobby pressures slowed Mexico City’s single-use bans, creating regulatory asymmetry that hampers uniform fiber-pack adoption across the South America paper packaging market.
-Resulting price-performance contest narrows converter pricing power, especially in personal-care refills where film flex-crack strength still tops coated paperboard.
+Advances in compostable PLA/PBAT blends promise a 40% lower life-cycle carbon footprint than Kraft board, yet offer similar grease resistance, luring foodservice chains to delay an outright switch to fiber.
+Plastic lobby pressures slowed Mexico City’s single-use bans, creating regulatory asymmetry that hampers uniform fiber-pack adoption across the South America paper packaging market.
+The resulting price-performance contest narrows converter pricing power, especially in personal-care refills, where film flex-crack strength still tops that of coated paperboard.

 Segment Analysis